of Launch Point Press

 has published several short stories, and is a member of the

-novel in her planned series about a postal service fraud investigator,
+the first novel in her planned series about a postal service

 E.J. lives in the Portland Metro area

-and loves reading and writing and making quilts.
+and loves cats, reading and writing, and making quilts.
 Her

-first novel

-is a mystery about an amateur sleuth set in Oregon.
-In Harm's
+first novel, a mystery about an amateur sleuth set in Oregon

 Lori grew up in Oregon, spent

-26 years in Minnesota, and has been back to Portland for nearly
+26 years in Minnesota, and has been back to Portland for over

 a decade now.
 She writes two crime fiction series, romances,